Our Program Goals

-To offer a wide variety of courses in Greek & Roman culture and civilization, including Mythology, Religion, Gender and Sexuality, Politics, etc.
+- a wide variety of courses in Greek & Roman culture and civilization, including Mythology, Religion, Gender and Sexuality, Law and Politics, Race and Ethnicity,

-  - To instill an understanding of the Classical past and how this heritage forms and remains vital to contemporary society and culture, in both positive and negative ways.
+- an understanding of the Classical past and how this heritage forms and remains vital to contemporary society and culture, in both positive and negative ways.

-  - To offer students opportunities for interdisciplinary education integrated into the Classics major in History, Philosophy, Art History and other disciplines.
+- interdisciplinary education integrated into the Classics major in History, Philosophy, Art History and other disciplines.

 Officers of the Department of Modern & Classical Languages, Literatures and Cultures are:

 - MCLLC Chair - Jeffrey Peters (email@example.com)